Sirius1402/weather-application/README.md

 # Weather Application - My Weatther

 This is a weather website made with ReactJS and powered by [WeatherAPI.com](https://www.weatherapi.com/).
 It provides data for local weather, daily and hourly forecast and world-wide weather.
+The website is ready to be deployed.

 It is served by an ExpressJS backend build by me.